Christine S. Ritchie, MD, MSPH

 Research Administrative Manager

-Michelle StPaul is the Research Administrative Manager at Center for Aging and Serious Illness at the Mongan Institute.
+Michelle StPaul is the Research Administrative Manager at the Center for Aging and Serious Illness.
 In this role she manages the operational and financial aspects of the center.
 She collaborates closely with Center leadership to support researchers and staff, manage finances, and coordinate strategic planning.

-Ms. StPaul received her Master’s degree in Clinical Psychology from Washington University in St. Louis - St. Louis, Missouri.
-She has over a decade of experience within research training, sponsored research administration, regulatory compliance, and project management.
+Ms. StPaul received her Master’s degree in Clinical Psychology from Washington University in St. Louis.
+She has over a decade of experience within research administration, training, regulatory compliance, and project management.

 Naomi Gallopyn, MS

-Naomi Gallopyn is a Program Manager at Massachusetts General Hospital’s (MGH) Center for Aging and Serious Illness at the Mongan Institute.
+Naomi Gallopyn is a Program Manager at the Center for Aging and Serious Illness.
 In this role she manages the National Home-based Primary Care Learning Network and the Investigator Development Center of the Palliative Care Research Cooperative.
-Ms. Gallopyn received her Master's degree in Gerontology from the University of Massachusetts –Boston and her Bachelor's degree in Human Development and Family Studies from the University of Rhode Island.
+Ms. Gallopyn received her Master's degree in Gerontology from the University of Massachusetts – Boston and her Bachelor's degree in Human Development and Family Studies from the University of Rhode Island.
 She has worked on many research projects examining home and community-based services as well as the experiences of older adults and persons with significant disability at both MGH and in her educational career.
 She is passionate about improving the quality of care and accessibility of care to homebound older adults with serious illness and limited resources.

 Senior Data Analyst

-Angela Miller is a Senior Data Analyst at the Center for Aging and Serious Illness at the Mongan Institute.
+Angela Miller is the Senior Data Analyst at the Center for Aging and Serious Illness.
 In her role she provides programming, analytical, and statistical support for projects.
-She also co-leads the Center’s Data Core and provides mentoring and training to junior analyst.
+She also co-leads the Center’s Data Core and provides mentoring and training to junior analysts.

 Angela received her Bachelor’s degree in Economics from the University of Michigan and a Master’s degree in Health Economics from Eastern Michigan University.
 Her previous work focused on evaluations of Population Health Management programs in both the provider and insurance settings.